-339 4.4 Hybrid model via CEM-ELM adjustments of PBM simulated data peaks (over that found with the PBM alone).
-For reference, error and agreement performance indices are given in Appendix A (Figure A1) for the three constituent models of the study hybrid (i.e. for PBM only, CEM only and ELM only), for predicting the maximum peaks.
+To recap, this research applies the CEM for the maximum peaks, while the ELM model is used for the smaller peaks during a peak flow event as the ELM alone did not increase the accuracy of the maximum peaks (over that found with the PBM alone).
+For reference, error and agreement performance indices are given in Appendix (Figure A1) for the three constituent models of the study hybrid (i.e., for PBM only, CEM only, and ELM only), for predicting the maximum peaks.